 The Bylaws of the Company provide for eleven Directors.
-At the meeting, eleven Directors will be elected to serve, subject to the provisions of the Bylaws, until the 1996 Annual Meeting of Stockholders and until their successors are duly elected and qualified.
-In response to action by the Organization and Compensation Committee to increase the proportion of outside Directors on the Board of Directors, five Directors who are also employees of the Company will not stand for reelection.
-As a result, the Board of Directors will be composed almost entirely of outside directors.
+At the meeting, eleven Directors will be elected to serve, subject to the provisions of the Bylaws, until the 1997 Annual Meeting of Stockholders and until their successors are duly elected and qualified.
+George W. Lyles, Jr., a dedicated and loyal director, has chosen not to run for reelection to the Board of Directors this year.
+Thomas W. Moss, Jr. has been nominated to fill Mr. Lyles' position on the Board.
 Directors are elected by a plurality of the votes cast by the holders of the shares entitled to vote at a meeting at which a quorum is present.
 Provided a quorum is present, abstentions and shares not voted are not taken into account in determining a plurality.
 A quorum consists of a majority of votes entitled to be cast.
 It is the intention of the persons named in the accompanying proxy to vote all proxies solicited by the Board of Directors FOR the eleven nominees listed below unless authority to vote for the nominees or any individual nominee is withheld by a stockholder in such stockholder's proxy.
 If for any reason any nominee shall not become a candidate for election as a Director at the meeting, an event not now anticipated, the proxies will be voted for the eleven nominees including such substitutes as shall be designated by the Board of Directors.

 The eleven nominees for election as a Director are listed below.
-All of the nominees were elected to their current terms, which expire in 1995, at the Annual Meeting of Stockholders held on February 2, 1994.
+All of the nominees were elected to their current terms, which expire in 1996, at the Annual Meeting of Stockholders held on February 15, 1995, except for Mr. Moss, who is a nominee for election as a director for the first time this year.